 Employees of the District are considered "at will" and shall be subject to the requirements of these policies with respect to the tenure of employment.
+An employee who is in their introductory period (six (6) months or one (1) year, depending on position) may be discharged at any time without cause by the General Manager.
 An employee who has failed to satisfactorily meet the requirements of their position or has violated District work rules, policies or procedures, as detailed in Section 5, may be discharged according to the procedures set forth in Section 6.